California AB 218

 Extended Childhood Sexual Abuse Statute of Limitations

 In October 2019, California Governor Gavin Newsom signed Assembly Bill 218 into law.
-The bill, which went into effect on January 1, 2020, brought about several key changes that greatly expand the rights of child sexual abuse survivors.
+The bill, which went into effect on January 1, 2020, brought about several key changes that greatly expand the rights of child sexual abuse victims.

 Key changes under California AB 218 include:

-- Three-year revival window: AB 218 created a three-year revival window for adult survivors who were abused as minors to file civil sexual abuse lawsuits that were previously barred by the statute of limitations.
+- Three-year revival window: AB 218 created a three-year revival window for adult victims who were abused as minors to file civil sexual abuse lawsuits that were previously barred by the statute of limitations.

 What is California Assembly Bill No. 218?